Xotabu4/just-some-webdriver-tests/README.md

 - `npm install`

 Then most important:
-- `TESTS_NUM=2 SELENOID_URL="http://ip-5236.sunline.net.ua:4444/wd/hub" npm test`
+- `TESTS_NUM=2 SELENIUM_ADDRESS="http://localhost:4444/wd/hub" npm test`

 Two environment variables supported:

 - TESTS_NUM - set this environment variable to generate specific number of tests (2 by default).
 This value is also used as test threads
-- SELENOID_URL - your selenoid server URL (or selenium hub).
-My own selenoid server is used by default - 'http://ip-5236.sunline.net.ua:4444/wd/hub'
+- SELENIUM_ADDRESS - your selenoid server URL (or selenium hub).
+Localhost server is used by default - 'http://localhost:4444/wd/hub'

 Test files removed, and regenerated on each `npm test`